shivu-valgan/BankingApp_console/README.md

    private static final String user = "dbuser";
    private static final String pass = "your_password";
    ```
+4. Download mysql jar file to add in dependecies(it is essential for connecting db to java for loading the drivers)
-4. Run the `Main.java` or `BankService.java` file
+5. Run the `Main.java` or `BankService.java` file
-5. Use console to interact with the system
+6. Use console to interact with the system

 ---